Learn facts about Arizona for kids.

 Facts about Arizona:

-5. The Arizona state flag became the official flag in 1917.
-It features a copper star that represents Arizona's copper production.
-The red and yellow stripes (rays) at the top of the flag represent the original 13 colonies of the United States and Arizona’s beautiful sunsets and landscapes.
-The blue on the bottom of the flag represents freedom and possibly the great Colorado River, which carved out the Grand Canyon.
+5. The Arizona state flag was officially adopted in 1917.
+It features a copper star, which symbolizes the state's copper production.
+The red and yellow rays at the top of the flag represent both the original 13 colonies of the United States and Arizona’s stunning sunsets and landscapes.
+The blue at the bottom of the flag signifies freedom and may also represent the Colorado River, which carved out the Grand Canyon.

-8. Tarantulas and Rattlesnakes live in Arizona.
+8. Tarantulas and rattlesnakes are found in Arizona.
 They are very dangerous and should only be handled by professionals.
-Other animals that live in Arizona are Black Bears, Coyotes, Deer, Javelina, Ringtail cats, and Skunks.
-Never go near wild animals.
+Other animals that inhabit Arizona include black bears, coyotes, deer, javelina, ringtail cats, and skunks.
+Never approach wild animals.

-9. Arizona is one of the hottest states in the United States.
-The hottest temperature ever recorded in Arizona was 128 degrees Fahrenheit in Lake Havasu City on June 29, 1994.
-The coldest temperature ever recorded in Arizona was -40 degrees (40 degrees below zero) in Hawley Lake, Arizona, on January 7, 1971.
+9. Arizona ranks as one of the hottest states in the United States.
+The highest temperature ever documented in Arizona was 128 degrees Fahrenheit, recorded in Lake Havasu City on June 29, 1994.
+Conversely, the lowest temperature ever recorded in the state reached -40 degrees Fahrenheit (40 degrees below zero) at Hawley Lake on January 7, 1971.

 Get your free printable Arizona worksheet here: